 Poor sleep cost billions of dollars a year.
 This is from healthcare expenses and lost productivity.

 Drowsy drivers cause about 40,000 vehicle crashes in the U.S. every year.
 This includes more than 1,500 deaths.

 There are many types of sleep disorders.
 They can affect health and quality of life.
 The disorders include:

 Sleep is not just resting or taking a break from busy routines.
 Sleep is a key part of good health.
 Getting enough sleep may help the body recover from illness and injury.
 Not getting enough sleep over a period of time is linked to health problems.
 They include obesity, diabetes, and heart disease.

-Sleep needs vary from person to person, but most healthy adults about 7 to 9 hours of sleep a night.
+Sleep needs vary from person to person.
+But most healthy adults need about 7 to 9 hours of sleep a night.
 You may need more or better sleep if you:

 Have trouble staying alert during quiet activities